UPDATE: Swans clear after COVID hotspot visit, Giants wait on tests: Swans clear after COVID hotspot visit, Giants wait on tests

 Tests of other close contacts have all been negative so far.

-Greater Western Sydney, which is slated to host Essendon at Giants Stadium on Saturday, also instructed players and staff late on Wednesday to get tested within 24 hours.
+Greater Western Sydney also instructed players and staff late on Wednesday to get tested within 24 hours.
 Almost all have confirmed they have done so and are now waiting for their results.

 No Giants players or staff visited any of the exposure sites at the times identified by NSW Health.